y-arjun-y/arjunyadav/pages-md/projects.md

 <hr />

 #### Log

+- <time>Aug 20, 2023</time> Jeez, the results are quite poor.
+Going to need to get back to Paperspace soon.

 - <time>Aug 12, 2023-Aug 17, 2023</time> Experimented with VAEs and GANs - going to move on now to expanding the dataset and re-training.